lamtinn/HypeLib/README.md

 * All the code in this is created for the purpose of Bukkit Plugin.

 ## Add as a dependency
+You need to clone the source code of this project first.
+Because I use this **Maven** you need to execute `mvn clean install` to install this project into the local repository.
+Then you just reload the project, done!
 ### Maven

 ```xml